Mar 05, 2018

 1. Lack of Love

-When we do not feel loved, we will do anything to get our fix—to fill that hole in our lives.
-Look at the lengths a cocaine addict will go to get his or her next fix.
-The lack of true love will make us seek our desperate substitutes for that love; we cannot survive without some kind of love.
+When we do not feel loved, we will do anything to get our "love" fix—to fill that hole in our lives.
+Look at the lengths a cocaine addict will go to get his or her next fix...the lack of true love, of fufillment, will make us desperate, and we will seek substitutes for that love.

 Science shows we are wired for love.
-Love is the foundation and core of who we are as humans.
-In so many of these gun violence cases, the shooter’s family life was a mess.
-Absent father, abusive parents, the death of a loved one, the lack of authentic love at home…. you name it.
+Love is the foundation of who we are as humans.
+In so many of these gun violence cases, the shooter’s family, school or work life was a mess.
+An absent father, abusive parents, the death of a loved one, the lack of authentic love at home…you name it.

-The lack of love can make people unstable and desperate, particularly if this absence of love occurs during the formative years of childhood.
-Many of the patterns for adulthood are laid down in childhood; adverse child circumstances have been consistently shown to impair health, mental and emotional functioning and distorted perceptions of reality.
-Children who lack love at home and school growing up often lack self-esteem, which can manifest itself in “odd” and destructive behaviors.
+The lack of love can make people unstable, particularly if this absence of love occurs during the formative years of childhood.
+Many of the patterns for adulthood are laid down in childhood; adverse child circumstances have been consistently shown to impair physical health, damage mental and emotional functioning, and distort perceptions of reality.
+Children who lack love at home and school often lack self-esteem, which can manifest itself in “odd” and destructive behaviors.
 In many cases, this child is bullied at school and considered an “outcast,” further perpetuating the cycle of lack of love.
 Likewise, many churches today are more and more judgmental and hostile—they will only accept people if they behave or act according to certain moral codes.
 For many people, religion is no longer a “sanctuary”—a place where someone can feel safe, seek help or just find someone who is willing to listen to their story.

 Love thrives in a community.
 Humanity is wired to work and thrive in community.
 Love cannot be shared, of course, without someone to love.
-Science, and especially quantum physics, which is considered to be the most accurate of sciences, has “entanglement” one its most important laws, which is often referred to as the law of relationships.
-The implication of this research at the level of society is that we are entangled humans living in an entangled universe; we need each other.
+In science, and especially quantum physics, “entanglement” is one of the most important laws--it is often referred to as the law of relationships.
+We are entangled humans living in an entangled universe; we need each other.

 Addressing this lack of love on a societal level means reading the warning signs and recognizing the correlation between individualism and loneliness and lack of love, and the distorted behaviors that result from this privation.